 - The challenge examination results should be made known to the student within three (3) school days of the administration of the examination (to allow for schedule alteration if desired and possible).

 - The challenge examination grade will serve as the course grade.
-The student may remain in the challenged course and complete the course for a second course grade.
-If this occurs, the instructor will complete a change of grade form reflecting the new grade.
-This will replace the earlier grade on the student’s transcript.
+The student may remain in the challenged course for a possible course grade improvement.
+If this occurs, the instructor will record the higher grade.

-- Challenge examinations will be constructed by full-time faculty teaching within the challenged area; securely maintained in the division office; administered by the division office; and graded on a rotating basis by fulltime faculty teaching in the area challenged.
+- Challenge examinations will be constructed by full-time faculty teaching within the challenged area; securely maintained in the division office; administered by the division office; and graded by the division chairperson or by a designated fulltime faculty teaching in the area challenged.
 For more information, contact the appropriate divisional chairperson.

 B. Specialized Military Training